Rail transport in Canada

 Canada has a large and well-developed railway system that primarily transports freight.
-There are two major publicly traded transcontinental freight railway systems, Canadian National (CN) and Canadian Pacific (CP).
+There are two major publicly traded transcontinental freight railway systems, Canadian National (CN) and Canadian Pacific Kansas City (CPKC).
 Nationwide passenger services are provided by the federal crown corporation Via Rail, and three international services to the US by Amtrak.
 Three Canadian cities have commuter train services: in the Montreal area by Exo, in the Toronto area by GO Transit, and in the Vancouver area by West Coast Express.
 These cities and several others are also served by light rail or metro systems.
 Only one (Toronto) has an extensive streetcar (tram) system.
 Smaller railways such as Ontario Northland Railway also run passenger trains to remote rural areas.
 The Rocky Mountaineer and Royal Canadian Pacific provide luxury rail tours for viewing scenery in the Canadian Rockies as well as other mountainous areas of British Columbia and Alberta.